Whether you've been in the business for years or you're just learning casually, understanding all the variations in salon shears can be overwhelming.

 Here's a brief run-down of the best hair shears for professionals and beginners:

 Stainless Steel w/ Titanium Coating

-Made from Japanese 440C stainless steel and featuring a crane handle and convex edge, these five inch shears are made for smooth, precision cutting.
+Made from Japanese J2 420 stainless steel and featuring a crane handle and convex edge, these 5.5 inch shears are made for smooth, precision cutting.
 Even for professionals with a packed schedule, you’ll find that these shears do not need to be sharpened more than once or twice a year, and with the convex edge, cutting will be sharp and quick.

-The Bonika Silk is the most popular pair of shears that Bonika sells, because it’s priced low enough that even beginners can splurge on a pair, and professionals will more than likely be purchasing back-ups.
-It comes in multiple colors and includes a lifetime warranty, as well as one year accidental damage guarantee.
-If properly maintained, stylists who use the Bonika Silk agree that they should last you a decade or more.
+The Suvorna Razeco e25 is one of the most popular pair of shears that Suvorna sells, because it’s priced low enough that even beginners can splurge on a pair, and professionals will more than likely be purchasing back-ups.
+It comes in multiple colors and includes a lifetime warranty.

 - High quality steel at an affordable price